devops329/devops/instruction/deliverable5tdd/deliverable5tdd.md

 🔑 **Key points**

-- Use TDD to create documentation
-- Use TDD to improve code abstractions
-- Use TDD to support refactoring
+- Use TDD to drive development, increase confidence, and support regression testing.

 ---